a10networks/a10networks.github.io/main-repositories/a10-gui-framework.md

 }
 ```

- On above definition, the ‘slb’, ‘virtual-server’ will combine to a route path /slb/virtual-server, and the path will route to an A10Container called THVirtualServerContainer. params also is a Frameworks preserved option, with the params option, an example virtual-service URL looks may be of the form /slb/virtual-service/:ip/:port.
+ On above definition, the ‘slb’, ‘virtual-server’ will combine to a route path /slb/virtual-server, and the path will route to an A10Container called THVirtualServerContainer. params is also a Frameworks preserved option.
+With the params option, an example virtual-service URL looks may be of the form /slb/virtual-service/:ip/:port.

 ###  A10Container

  A10Container is the heavy-hitter.
-It is a stateful component which is connected to Redux store.
-A10Container contains page elements, and could include another A10Container, or A10Widgets, or external \(external to this Framework\) React Components.
+It is a stateful component which is connected to the Redux store.
+A10Container contains page elements, and could include A10Container, or A10Widgets, or external \(external to this Framework\) React Components.

 ####  Create Interface